-Reverse mentoring in companies: “The World upside down” ?
+Reverse mentoring in companies: “The world upside down”?

-It is undeniable that the increasing digitalization of our tools and ways of operating has a direct impact on the professional world.
-A study conducted by the Institute for the Future and Dell Technologies reveals that 85% of the jobs in 2030 have not yet been invented.
-As for skills, they are becoming rapidly obsolete, as they are no longer aligned with the new industry standards.
+It is clear that the emergence of increasing digitalization of our tools and operating methods has a direct impact on the professional world.
+A study carried out by the Institute for the Future and Dell technologies shows that 85% of jobs in 2030 have not yet been invented.

-So, rather than asking “Why is the digital world devouring everything?” as the Wall Street Journal titled in 2011, what if we were more interested in understanding “how to accompany these evolutions?”
-Traditional training alone will not suffice to support this movement, and we need to invent other modes of learning.
-In this regard, reverse mentoring, the most advanced expression of social learning, emerges as one of the possible answers.
+So, rather than asking “ Why is digital devouring the world? ” as the Wall Street Journal headlined in 2011, if we were more interested in knowing “ how can we support these changes? “.
+Traditional training alone will not be enough to keep up with this movement and we need to invent other ways of learning.
+In this respect, reverse mentoring, the most successful expression of the social learningappears to be one possible answer.

 What is reverse mentoring?

-The concept of ” reverse mentoring ” was born in 1999 at the American conglomerate General Electric.
+In 1999, the concept of the “ reverse mentoring “(in French reverse mentoring “) was born within the American conglomerate General Electric.
 Its chairman, Jack Welch, obliged his 500 top managers to choose “mentors”, but with one instruction: these mentors must be chosen from among the youngest employees of the company.
 The objective: to help managers develop their technological skills, inspired by the new generations.

 • It saves precious time for managers and more experienced leaders by helping them discover new digital tools and trends in a concrete, quick and focused way.
 They also have a fresh look at the company and a vision of the technologies of the future that can enrich their decision-making.